ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 ```
 -- as written
 insert into my_table(a) values(7) @dummy_seed(1000) @dummy_nullables @dummy_defaults

 -- rewrites to
 insert into my_table(a, b, c, m, n, x, y) values(7, 1000, 1000, 1000, 1000, 1000, 1000);
 ```

 The sugar features on `fetch`, `insert`, and `update cursor` are as symmetric as possible, but again, dummy data is generally only interesting in test code.
-Dummy  data will continue to give you valid test rows even if columns are added or removed from the tables in question.
+Dummy data will continue to give you valid test rows even if columns are added or removed from the tables in question so it's a nice toil saver.

 ### Generalized Cursor Lifetimes aka Cursor "Boxing"

 Generalized Cursor Lifetime refers to capturing a Statement Cursor in an object so that it can used more flexibly.
 Wrapping something in an object is often called "boxing".
 Since Generalized Cursor Lifetime is a mouthful we'll refer to it as "boxing" from here forward.
 The symmetric operation "unboxing" refers to converting the boxed object back into a cursor.

 The normal cursor usage pattern is by far the most common, a cursor is created directly with something like these forms:

 ```sql
 declare C cursor for select * from shape_source;